 Saul Friedländer is an award-winning Israeli historian and currently a professor of history at UCLA.
 He was born in Prague to a family of German-speaking Jews, grew up in France, and experienced the German Occupation of 1940-1944.
 His historical works have received great praise and recognition, including the 2008 Pulitzer Prize for General Non-Fiction for his book The Years of Extermination: Nazi Germany and the Jews, 1939-1945.

-Steven J. Ross is Professor of History at the University of Southern California and director of the Casden Institute for the Study of American Jewish Life.
-His book, Working-Class Hollywood: Silent Film and the Shaping of Class in America, received the prestigious Theater Library Association Book Award for 1999.
-It was also named by the Los Angeles Times as one of the “Best Books of 1998” and was nominated for a Pulitzer Prize in History.
-Hollywood Left and Right: How Movie Stars Shaped American Politics, received a Pulitzer Prize nomination and a Film Scholars Award from the Academy of Motion Picture Arts and Sciences.
+Steven J. Ross is a Professor of History at the University of Southern California and director of the Casden Institute for the Study of American Jewish Life.
+His book Working-Class Hollywood: Silent Film and the Shaping of Class in America received the prestigious Theater Library Association Book Award in 1999.
+It was also named by the Los Angeles Times as one of the "Best Books of 1998" and was nominated for a Pulitzer Prize in History.
+Hollywood Left and Right: How Movie Stars Shaped American Politics received a Pulitzer Prize nomination and a Film Scholars Award from the Academy of Motion Picture Arts and Sciences.
 The New York Times Book Review selected Hollywood Left and Right as a “Recommended Summer Readings” for 2012.
 Ross’ Op-Ed pieces have appeared in the Los Angeles Times, Wall Street Journal, Washington Post, International Herald-Tribune, Newark Star Ledger, Washington Independent, HuffingtonPost, and Politico.
 The son of two Holocaust survivors, Ross’s latest book, Hitler in Los Angeles: How Jews and Their Spies Foiled Nazi and Fascist Plots Against Hollywood and America, will be published by Bloomsbury Press.